pablosaraiva/GoToBed/README.md

 	Kid k1 = new Kid();
 	gtb.sleep(k1);

-##That's it.
+That's it.
 At this point, GoToBed already created your table and inserted your data.

+##How to get your objects back from the database

+##All you have to do is ask GoToBed to wake'em up.

+It can't get easier than this.

+		List<Kid> kids = gtb.wake(Kid.class);

 ###What GoToBed can do:

 Create tables to store your objects;
 Alter tables as your objects gain new fields;
 Store String, long, int, Long, Integer and Date fields.
+Read your objects back from the database;

 ###What GoToBed will do soon:

-Read your objects back from the database;
 Store fields that relate to other Sleepers;
+Filter objects you want to get back, so you don't have to load all your objects of a single type at once.

 ###What GoToBed will not do (at least soon):

 Create indexes to optimize queries (although you can do it yourself after the tables are created);
+Deal with fancy database relationships.
+This is meant to be simple.

 ##Contacts